Overview

 personal – engaging – challenging

-The three terms capture best what the Studium Individuale is about: It is personal, by allowing you to develop a self-designed course of study according to your aims and interests.
+The three terms capture best what Studium Individuale is about: It is personal, by allowing you to develop a self-designed course of study according to your aims and interests.
 It is engaging, as it offers you a space to study seriously and passionately, tackling questions that are important to you.
-It is intellectually challenging as you have to make connections between different themes and because, in particular in the core modules, you will study things that are demanding and unfamiliar to you.
+It is intellectually challenging as you have to make connections between different themes and because, in particular in the core modules, you will study topics and issues that are demanding and unfamiliar to you.
 It is personally challenging as your own choices, values and interests might be questioned and might change.

-The Studium Individuale encapsulates ideas that are at the heart of the educational approach of Leuphana University of Lüneburg: the emphasis on personal development, the orientation towards important questions and challenges of our times, studying beyond the limits of single disciplines.
+Studium Individuale encapsulates ideas that are at the heart of the educational approach of Leuphana University of Lüneburg: the emphasis on personal development, the orientation towards important questions and challenges of our times, studying beyond the limits of single disciplines.

 Mission statement of Leuphana University of Lüneburg